 COVID 19- Emergency Supplies

 Board discussed the N95 mask and other supplies at the shelter.
-The board decided to disrepute the N95 mask to departments that are in need.
-When Administrative Assistant went to collect the mask it was already taken by the fire department.
-The board requested that all masks be return to the board of health office for them to be disrupted by need for each department.
-With the board of health overseeing the Emergency Closet.
+The board decided to distribute the N95 mask to departments that are in need.
+When Administrative Assistant went to collect the masks they were already taken by the fire department.
+The board requested that all masks be returned to the board of health office for them to be distributed by need for each department.
+The board of health should be the one overseeing the Emergency Closet.

 Meeting adjourned at 8:03 PM